colemanwadsworth/Awesome-Heroes-Wiki/Charts/Weaknesses.md

 When attacking forcefields: __deal 2 less damage__

-When casting spells on characters immune to magic damage temporarily: __it sucks__
+When attacking characters immune to damage temporarily: __it sucks__

 ---